Aekkapol/100-days-of-code/log.md

 ### Day 6: November 27, 2018 Tuesday

 **Today's Progress**: I finished analysing the movie dataset.
 I could get the table format right as required, using namedtuple, defaultdict, Counter, and f-string on the movie data.
-But I do not know how to sort the score in default dict.
+But I do not know how to sort the score in values of default dict.
+And I was supposed to apply Collection on my own data.
+But the lesson from Day 6 had already taken the whole two days.
+So no progress today.
+But I learned a lot from these 3 days.

 **Thoughts** I gotta find the way to sort the specific element in values of default dict.

 ### Day 7: November 28, 2018 Wednesday

+**Today's Progress**: Watched the videos on lists, dictionary, tuple

+**Thoughts** Keep learning.
+Don't give up AJ.

+### Day 8: November 29, 2018 Thursday

-**Today's Progress**:
+**Today's Progress**: Cracked Bite 21.
+Query a nested data structure. https://codechalleng.es/bites/21/

-**Thoughts**
+**Thoughts** So amazed looking at the solution.
+They are so short and beautiful.

 ###############################################################